jonatas/ideia.me/_posts/2024-07-04-my-first-contribution-to-rubygems.md

 # => #<GemDownload:0x000000012ba18bb0 id: 1040717, rubygem_id: 162483, version_id: 0, count: 61240>
 ```

-The version: 0 is used to store the total number of downloads for a gem.
+The version 0 is used to store the total number of downloads for a gem.
 Let's check the timescaledb gem downloads version by version:

 ```ruby